 Transmission Repair Market Report Scope & Overview:

-In 2024, over 65% of vehicles on the road exceeded 10 years of age, driving a 24% increase in transmission repairs; automatic and hybrid systems accounted for 55% of service demand, supported by a 30% rise in preventive maintenance uptake globally.
+In 2024, over 65% of vehicles on the road exceeded 10 years of age, driving a 24% increase in transmission repairs globally.
+Automatic and hybrid systems accounted for 55% of service demand, supported by a 30% rise in preventive maintenance uptake.
+These figures confirm that the ageing vehicle parc is the single most commercially reliable structural driver of transmission repair market demand, independent of new vehicle sales cycles or macroeconomic conditions.

 -